 French Loto Subscriptions

 You can play anywhere from 1 to 19 lines per entry.
 This is basically the same as buying up to 19 individual tickets.
-You can pick your own numbers for each line or choose Quick Pick to have your picks randomly generated on every ticket.
+You can pick your own numbers for each line or choose Quick Pick to generate your picks on every ticket randomly.
 The more line you play, the more chances you have to win.
 Just know that you pay the full price of one ticket for every line you pick.